namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

 - `set state.<field> be <expr>` mutates flow state.
 The runtime emits a `state_change` stream event with the `path`, `old_value`, and `new_value` whenever state changes.
 - The reference server exposes `/api/ui/state/stream` (JSON lines) that carries these `state_change` events for live UI previews.
 - `/api/ui/flow/stream` also includes `state_change` events for the associated flow run; the Studio preview combines this with `state/stream` for continuous synchronization.
-- UI components bound to `state.*` update immediately when a corresponding `state_change` event arrives—no manual refresh needed.
+- UI components bound to `state.*` update immediately when a corresponding `state_change` event arrives - no manual refresh needed.

 ## Diagnostics Philosophy
 - Categories: `syntax`, `semantic`, `lang-spec`, `performance`, `security`.